 Hugo Winter, a roguish American drug smuggler, sets out on a quest to find the source of the Bulu, hoping to bring back enough to solve his financial woes.
 Following his visions, he travels to Uganda and looks to enlist the help of a guide there who he has seen vividly in his hallucinations.

-In Uganda, he meets two sisters who can help him find the source of Bulu, but they have competing agendas.
+In Fort Lugard, he meets two sisters who say they can help him find what he’s looking for, but they have competing agendas.
 Kisakye, a devout Christian, wants to sell the drug to save her village, whereas Angela, a criminal hustler, is only interested in getting rich quick.

 As Hugo follows them deeper into the jungle, he begins to doubt whether his prophetic visions are leading him to death or glory.

 Swedish-born Nicolas is a trained method actor who has worked with Sharon Chatten, the renowned LA coach.
 His notable credits include ``The Relationship Play`` and the multi-award winning ``To Be Delivered`` directed by Pierre Amstutz Roch.
 Nicolas is currently working on his debut album as well as a book.
 He is set to play a lead in 2020 feature film ``Black Sun`` (Greenlit Productions).

 A Ugandan film and theatre actress, dancer and visual artist.
 A graduate of the Margaret Trowell School of Industrial and Fine Art at Makerere University, Esteri Tebandeke has played roles in the films Sins of the Parents(2008), Master on Duty (2009), Queen of Katwe (2016) and Her Broken Shadow (2016).
 She regularly performs in theatrical productions including many that have aired at the national theatre of Uganda.